zwindler/demystifions-kubernetes/README.md

 We can try to deploy a Deployment and see that the Deployment is created but not the Pods.

 ```
+kubectl create deployment web --image=nginx
+deployment.apps/web created

-kubectl get deployment
+kubectl get deploy
-TODO
+NAME   READY   UP-TO-DATE   AVAILABLE   AGE
+web    0/1     0            0           3m38s

 kubectl get pods
-TODO
+No resources found in default namespace.
 ```

-This is because most of Kubernetes magic is done by the kubernetes Controller manager (and the controllers it controls.
-Typically here, creating a Deployment will trigger the creation of a Replicaset, which in turn will create Pods.
+This is because most of Kubernetes magic is done by the kubernetes **Controller manager** (and the controllers it controls).
+Typically here, creating a Deployment will trigger the creation of a Replicaset, which in turn will create our Pods.

 ### kube-controller-manager